Market infrastructure - South Korea

 Korea Exchange - KRX

-The KRX is a self-regulating organisation supervised by the Ministry of Finance and Economy (MOFE) and the Financial Supervisory Commission (FSC), see “Regulatory structure” below.
+The KRX is a self-regulating organisation supervised by the Ministry of Economy and Finance (MOEF) and the Financial Supervisory Commission (FSC), see “Regulatory structure” below.

 The KRX is responsible for:

 - Monitoring securities;

 The KRX monitors the trading activities to prevent price manipulation, insider trading and other acts of malpractice.
 If anything suspicious is detected, the KRX may conduct in-depth investigations and order the member firm in question to submit any documents or material required.
 The exchange may exercise a range of disciplinary actions depending on the severity of the case including warning, suspensions or cancellations of the membership.

 Trades on the KRX are executed by its member securities firms.

 The South Korea market is a typical order-driven market, where buy and sell orders compete for best prices without a specific market maker.
 Bids and offers received from many and unspecified traders are executed according to established auction principles.

 The full trading procedure, from order placing and receiving, order matching and execution, through to trade confirmation, is fully automated.
 This ensures that all orders are processed accurately and without delay.
 After an order has been executed, the KRX member that submitted the order validates the details (issue, quantity and price) of the executed order and confirms that the details match the input order.
 If no error is found, the member determines the amounts of the payment and of the securities to be collected on the settlement date according to the confirmed details.

 The KSD was established in 1974 as the central depository for South Korea and the clearing and transfer agent for listed companies.
 Securities companies and other financial intermediaries are required to open accounts and deposit their securities with the KSD.